hssmalo/steampunkfantasy/rules.md

 Roll a die for each step.
-However wins as an setup advantage, and starts seting up second.
+However wins has an setup advantage, and starts seting up second.
 The one with disadvantage set up one unit first, then players alternate setting up two units until the step is finished.
 One step must be finished for both sides before advancing to next step.
 Thus if a player runs out of units within one step, the other sets up all units in that steps before preciding with next step.